mephistolist/Nestor_Makhno/README.md

 Using virus strategies of the past, the modify.c file in the virus directory is used to randomly obscure this code's signature in memory.
 Basically making this a mutation virus as well.
 PTRACE has been used in trace.c to help prevent debugging.
 Combined with the rootkit functionality, this will make detection much more difficult, but not impossible.

+If you wish to make changes to this code, the following line will need to be updated:

+$ grep 'define PARASITE_LENGTH' simple.c<br>
+#define PARASITE_LENGTH 14800 /* PARASITE_LENGTH the size of compiling virus */

+This will need to match the number of bytes in the compiled binary:

+$ ls -l Nestor_Makhno<br>
+-rwxr-xr-x 1 user user 14800 Mar  9 02:19 Nestor_Makhno

+Otherwise functionality of the virus might cease to work correctly.

 Information on the historical Nestor Makhno may be found here:

 https://en.wikipedia.org/wiki/Nestor_Makhno